10 Link Building Strategies That Actually Work in 2024

 Write positive testimonials on a website to request a backlink from the company

-5. Broken link building strategy
+5. Broken link strategy

 LinkPitch’s Founder, Aaron Anderson says that broken link building works by finding pages that are no longer serving their original purpose (most commonly 404 errors).
 And then, notifying sites currently linking to the broken links to let them know about the broken link, suggesting a resource of yours as a replacement for it.
-The idea is that when you’re pointing out an error, sites are usually more open to adding a link in return than if you were to simply offer a resource.

 Antonio Gabric, Outreach Manager at Hunter.io explains his process around this: